 Program Director’s Message

-I encourage you to visit campus to discuss your academic goals and learn how TCU can help you reach them.
+I encourage you to visit campus to discuss your academic goals in the Athletic Training profession and learn how TCU can help you reach them.
 Please contact me at any time to arrange a visit, or should you have any additional questions about the program.
 I hope to hear from you regarding your potential as an athletic training student at TCU.
 Go Frogs!

 Director, Athletic Training Program